-As part of this project the Sustainable Samothraki Association, in collaboration with the RE:THINK team from Kalamata, will install three large wooden composters at the primary schools of Kamariotissa and Lakkoma and at the youth center in Chora.
-Educators, pupils and parents will be informed about composting and the correct usage of the RE:THINK composting bins.
-The project is complemented with educational games and activities designed by the Sustainable Samothraki team.
+In February 2018 the Sustainable Samothraki Association, in collaboration with the RE:THINK team from Kalamata, installed three large wooden composters at the primary schools of Kamariotissa and Lakkoma and at the youth center in Chora.
+Educators, pupils and parents were informed about composting and the correct usage of the RE:THINK composting bins.
+The project is complemented by educational games and activities designed by the Sustainable Samothraki team.

 For inquiries regarding the use of the compost bins, or any aspect of the project, contact Jacqueline Kirby, project coordinator.